nkrusch/awesome-research-guides/readme.md

 Therefore, this collection offers a standardizing resource, for junior researchers and advisors, that is independent of institutional circumstances.
 Most entries are drawn from computer science.

-The list was initially curated by need, during the many years of doctoral study.
+The list was initially curated on demand during the many years of doctoral study.
 Since then, it has continued to grow with its creator.
 To increase reach and collaboration potential, the list was converted to an [awesome list](https://awesome.re).

-It is related to a few other awesome lists ([scientific writing](https://github.com/writing-resources/awesome-scientific-writing) and [research tools](https://github.com/emptymalei/awesome-research#readme)), but is unique in its emphasis of guidance over technology.
+The list is related to a few other awesome lists ([scientific writing](https://github.com/writing-resources/awesome-scientific-writing) and [research tools](https://github.com/emptymalei/awesome-research#readme)), but is unique in its emphasis of guidance over technology.
-There also exists a [complementary collection](https://homes.cs.washington.edu/~mernst/advice/) of written guides by a single author.
+There is also a [complementary collection](https://homes.cs.washington.edu/~mernst/advice/) of guides written by a single author.
 In contrast, this list gathers advice from multiple experts and in many formats.

 ## Contents